sirjonasxx/G-Presets/README.md

 ## Preset configuration

 This is/will be a more advanced tab for wired-specific extra configurations.
-Currently, it only allows you to replace an furniture in the preset with an already existing furniture.
+Currently, it only allows you to replace a furniture in the preset with an already existing furniture.

 For example: the `Wired timer` uses a colortile to control if the timer should reset, pause or start.
 In that case, you may want to use a colortile that is already in the room instead of a new one, to allow for easier "plug and play".
 If you want this, you can specify it in this tab.
 Every furniture has a unique name assigned, you can use the button to open a text editor in `Settings` to find out what name you should use